Tencent/GAutomator/README.md

 # GAutomator
 [![Wetest](https://img.shields.io/badge/wetest-2.4.0-green.svg)](wetest.qq.com)

 GAutomator(Game Automator) is an open source test automation framework for mobile games.
 Designed just like android uiautomator, GAutomator also includes ui automator functions.
 GAutomator interacts  with engine elements such as GameObject(GameObjects are the fundamental objects in Unity that represent characters, props and scenery) .
-GameObject-based approach has no mobile device resolution adaptation problems so that a testing script is able to be executed on various devices.
-Robust is another advantage of GameObject, since a game's UI interface is changing frequently, while the GameObject changing frequency is relatively low.
+GameObject-based approach will not suffer from device resolution adaptation problems so that a single testing script is able to be executed on various devices.

 <img src="GAutomatorAndroid/doc/image/1.gif" alt="SGame" width="400px" /><img src="GAutomatorAndroid/doc/image/2.gif" alt="Drawing" width="400px" />

-## usage
+## Usage
 1. integrate your game with GAutomator SDK as [docs](docs)
-2. write your iOS or Android test scripts（ see GAutomator-Android/GAutomator-iOS for details）
+2. write your iOS or Android testing scripts（ see [GAutomatorAndroid](GAutomatorAndroid) and [GAutomatorIOS](GAutomatorIOS) for details）

 ## GAutomatorAndroid